hydrodynamicstability/Invitation-to-Hydrodynamics/curriculum.md

 ### Nonlinear dynamics

 Historically there have many connections between fluid dynamics and nonlinear dynamics, and Gollub (2003) encouraged using this link to teach both.
 Unfortunately it is possible to convey many of the key ideas of nonlinear dynamics and chaos theory without explicit reference to the equations of hydrodynamics.
 However, the derivation of the famous Lorenz model requires hydroynamics, as illustrated in Appendix C of Hilborn (2000), Appendix A of Schuster & Just (2005), and in Part II of Fetter & Walecka (2006).
+Hilborn's Sec.
+11.2 also includes a qualitative discussion of mixing in a two-dimensional flow.

 ### Mathematical methods

 Hydrodynamics can be a source of examples of mathematical methods in physics, as in Wyld (1976), and can also be used to help explain concepts of vector calculus and conformal mapping, as in Boas (2006).
 Morse & Feshbach (1953) include a 20-page section (2.3) on the motion of fluids, but more commonly, hydrodynamics is never explicitly mentioned in the standard textbooks of today.
+A recent exeption is the graduate-level text by Vaughn (2007), whose chapter on geometry in physics includes a final section (3.6) on fluid mechanics.
+There he defines the Lie derivative, and shows how the continuity equation, Euler equation, and vorticity can be expressed in terms of differential forms.

 ### Computational physics

 Though computational fluid dynamics (CFD) is one of the oldest examples of computational science, it rarely makes an appearance in computational physics courses, perhaps because students do not have the necessary theoretical background.
 Notable exceptions that I know of include Pang (2006, ch.
 9) and various works by Rubin Landau and collaborators (Landau et al., 2008, ch.
 19; Landau et al., 2015, ch.
 24-25; Landau and Paez, 2018, ch.
 4).
 A hydrodynamics problem (steady state flow in 2D) is given as a project for the chapter on elliptic PDEs in Koonin (1986, ch.
 6), updated as Koonin & Meredith (1990).
+A discussion of lattice gas models of fluid flow is included in Gould et al. (2016, sec.
+14.6).
 Fluid dynamics are only briefly mentioned in Franklin (2013, Sec.
 5.1.5).

+Readers of this site will appreciate the following quotation from Landau et al. (2008):

+> The mathematical description of the motion of fluids, though not a new subject, remains a challenging one.
+The equations are complicated and nonlinear, there are many degrees of freedom, the nonlinearities may lead to instabilities, analytic solutions are rare, and the boundary conditions for realistic geometries (like airplanes) are not intuitive.
+These difficulties may explain why fluid dynamics is often absent from undergraduate and even graduate physics curricula.
+Nonetheless, as an essential element of the real world that also has tremendous practical importance, we encourage its study.

 ### Condensed matter physics, soft matter physics